-Thieves and hackers have become more and more creative and clever in finding ways to trick people into sharing personal information that can put their finances at risk.
-One method is a so-called “phishing” email or text.
-These phishing scams (pronounced like “fishing”) are emails designed to mimic legitimate emails from businesses like retailers or financial institutions.
-In reality, they are created by thieves to trick you into entering your confidential financial and login information into a scam website.
-The scammers can then use the victim’s information to make fraudulent purchases or steal identities.
+Thieves and hackers have taken their mischievous cyber-tactics next level to trick people into sharing personal information that can put their finances at risk.
+One method is a so-called “phishing” for email or “smishing” for text messages.
+These phishing scams are distributed to mimic legitimate emails or text messages from businesses like retailers or financial institutions.

 Links in emails can be masked so that the words displayed in the link appear to be legitimate, while the actual link takes you to a site for a different, fraudulent company.
-The easiest way to check an email link (or a linked image) is to hover your cursor over it without clicking.
+The easiest way to check a link (or a linked image) is to hover your cursor over it without clicking.
 The actual URL of the link should appear at the bottom left side of your screen.
 (Note: In some email systems, when you hover over a link, a pop-up window will appear showing the URL.)

 If the URL displayed doesn’t match the company that ostensibly sent you the email, don’t click it.
 For example, most Alliant emails link to pages on alliantcreditunion.org or alliantcreditunion.com.